PaulGilmartin/django-pgpubsub/README.md

 contains the latest migration identier for the django app the ``Author`` is defined in.
-The deployer may check if there are any migrations with the old ``db_version`` before deploying version that potentially breaks backward compatibility in terms of the data structure (in this case version 3).
+The deployer may check if there are any migrations with the old ``db_version`` before deploying version that potentially breaks backward compatibility in terms of the data structure.

+In this case deployer should check that there are no ``Notification`` entities with ``db_version`` before the version that was assigned to the migrations in release 2.

 Listeners
 --------